 Class attendance and professional participation at all sessions is very important because many of the activities in class are planned in such a way that they cannot necessarily be recreated outside of the class session Students are expected to (a) attend all classes during the course, (b) arrive on time, (c) remain in class for the duration of each session, (d) actively participate and demonstrate professional behavior in the classroom, and (e) complete all assignments with professional quality and on time.
 All assigned readings should be completed prior to class (Note: assigned readings may be added or removed as the semester progresses).
-Because this class is not just lecture, but a combination of lecture, discussion and group work, students will be penalized for absences beyond 3 class sessions for the semester.
+Because this class is not just lecture, but a combination of lecture, discussion and group work, students will be penalized for absences beyond 4 class sessions for the semester unless related to documented illness.
 Each additional absence will result in a 7-point penalty from your final grade.
-After 6 absences, a student will not be able to pass the course
+After 8 absences, a student will not be able to pass the course unless there is medical documentation